 With five sessions able to be spread over a timeframe that suits you, students learn about character creation, building soundtracks, action scenes, creating worlds and soundscape engineering.
 Curriculum content includes listening techniques and students work on assessments including digital portfolios and musicology and aural tasks.
 Rich in activities, GameComposer covers all aspects of the Australian curriculum and can be used across devices.
-Software ideal for GameComposer includes Garageband, Mixcraft, ACID, Beatbox, Pulseboy and Musescore.
+Software ideal for GameComposer includes Garageband, Mixcraft, ACID, Sibelius and/or Noteflight.

-Consisting of digital ebooks and website resources, we include all that you need to integrate GameComposer into your program or use it as a stand-alone unit.
+Consisting of a digital ebook and website resources, we include all that you need to integrate GameComposer into your current program or use it as a stand-alone unit.
 You’ll find videos, activities, assessments and quizzes ready to go.
 Ideal for students between years 8-10, GameComposer provides insight into the video game industry with a musical and compositional edge.

 Subscribe to our newsletter: